mmenestret/jdegoes.github.io/_posts/2018-07-14-fpoop-vs-fp.md

 Other benefits include uniform purity, so we don't have to worry about mixing pure and impure code; and the ability to turn our programs into first-class values, so we can pass them around, store them in data structures, and combine them in expressions&mdash;giving us insane levels of expressivity.

-Beyond all this, there is a strong business case for using an `IO` effect system like [ZIO](http://github.com/scalaz/scalaz-zio).
+Beyond all this, there is a strong business case for using an `IO` effect system like [ZIO](http://github.com/scalaz/scalaz-zio), Monix `Task`, or equivalent.
 ZIO includes features like super fast performance, a uniform interface for synchronous and asynchronous effects, lazy evaluation (_interruption_) that safely eliminates wasted resources (memory, network, CPU), parallelism, concurrency, scalability, and so much more.

-Unlike implicit function types and other academic curiosities, monads are battle-tested and industry proven.
-We know how they work, how they compose, and how they perform, and they are becoming pervasive across the functional programming community, regardless of language.
+Unlike implicit function types and other academic curiosities, monadic effects are battle-tested and industry proven.
+We know how they work, how they compose, and how they perform, and they are becoming pervasive across the purely functional programming community, regardless of programming language.

-Maybe these reasons aren't compelling enough to get you to use `IO`.
+Maybe these reasons aren't compelling enough to get you to use `IO` (which is fine!).
 But they should _at least_ be compelling enough to get you to _try_ `IO`.

+In my experience, people are usually put off by `IO` not because it's more complex or doesn't have obvious, tangible benefits, but because it's _different_ and _unfamiliar_.
+With practice, unfamiliarity turns into familiarity, and many embrace all the benefits described in this article.

-After all, the growing armies of developers using `IO` to solve everyday problems can't all be crazy!
+After all, the growing armies of developers across many different communities using monadic effects to solve everyday problems can't all be crazy!
 (Or can we?)

+*Note: Post originally inspired by a [Reddit thread](https://www.reddit.com/r/scala/comments/8ygjcq/can_someone_explain_to_me_the_benefits_of_io/) on the benefits of IO.*